- Advisors can help fill gaps in your team in specific areas like hiring, regulatory affairs, or industry knowledge and experience.

 Finally, for startups in sectors that require deep subject-matter expertise, the right advisor can be invaluable.
 “For a biotech company, bringing on board someone who is a physician or a researcher with deep knowledge for one hour a month could really change a company,” says Ash Rust, managing partner at Sterling Road, a Bay Area venture capital firm that invests in and advises seed-stage startups.

-Where to find your advisors
+How to find advisors for your startup

 To find advisors, start with your network.
 Sometimes mentors can morph into formal advisors if they have proven particularly valuable and you have formed a trusted relationship with them.